 The Ishtar Gate (Arabic: بوابة عشتار) was the eighth gate to the inner city of Babylon.
 It was constructed in about 575 BCE by order of King Nebuchadnezzar II on the north side of the city.
-Even though the Ishtar Gate is referred to in cuneiform texts as early as in the late Old Babylonian period, its known material evidence stems from the work projects carried out by Nebuchadnezzar II.
+Even though the Ishtar Gate had existed since the late Old Babylonian period, and is referred to in cuneiform texts its known material evidence stems from the work projects carried out by Nebuchadnezzar II.

 It was part of a grand walled processional way leading into the city.
 The walls were finished in glazed bricks mostly in blue, with animals and deities in low relief at intervals, these also made up of bricks that are molded and colored differently.

 The principal entrance to the city, the Ishtar Gate was designed to make a big impression.
-It was built over earlier structures erected during the reign of Nebuchadrezzar II’s father, King Nabopolassar (r.
-626-605 BCE).
+It was built over earlier structures erected during the reign of Nebuchadrezzar II’s father, King Nabopolassar (reigned 626-605 BCE) and earlier.
 As the main gateway to the city, its function was to awe visitors with the power and grandeur of Nebuchadrezzar’s restoration.

 King Nebuchadnezzar II ordered the construction of the gate and dedicated it to the Babylonian goddess Ishtar.
 The gate was constructed using glazed brick with alternating rows of bas-relief mušḫuššu (dragons), aurochs (bulls), and lions, symbolizing the gods Marduk, Adad, and Ishtar respectively.
 The gate, being part of the Walls of Babylon, was considered one of the original Seven Wonders of the World.
 It was replaced on that list by the Lighthouse of Alexandria from the third century BCE.